codacy/codacy-mcp-server/README.md

 ### Usage

-In supported IDEs like VSCode, Cursor, and Windsurf, the easiest way to install Codacy's MCP Server is to do it from the Codacy extension.
+In supported IDEs like VS Code, Cursor, and Windsurf, the easiest way to install Codacy's MCP Server is to do it from the Codacy extension.
 If you haven't yet, install the extension from within your IDE, or from any of the available marketplaces ([Microsoft](https://marketplace.visualstudio.com/items?itemName=codacy-app.codacy), [OpenVSX](https://open-vsx.org/extension/codacy-app/codacy)).
 From the extension panel, just click on Add Codacy MCP Server.
 Restart your IDE afterwards.

 Without the extension, you can still use and install the MCP Server: